Ford Taunus P1: Broadening the range

 Poor workmanship on the early cars was a source of some disappointment.
 Nevertheless, fairly soon (and in the absence of much direct competition during its early years on the German market) the Ford Taunus 12M, with its roomy modern body came to be seen as a high quality product, but on launch it was 37% more expensive than the 1952 price of the predecessor model.
 By this time another 1200 cc small car, the Volkswagen Beetle, was also gaining a foothold in the market place, and while the Volkswagen could not compete with the new Taunus 12M on cabin space, its lower price offered a compelling argument in a country still impoverished after the traumas of war and national defeat.
 By the end of 1952 the old Taunus had disappeared from the Ford showrooms, and in December 1952 management decided to offer a stripped-down version of the new Taunus 12M, with all the chrome trimmings and various other "unnecessary" elements removed.
 In place of the US-style front bench seat the basic version had two individual front seats which comprised simple non-adjustable steel frames with a thin coating of plastic fabric.
 In place of the US-style column-mounted gear change the stripped-down version featured a gear lever in the middle of the floor between the two front seats: this was considered very old fashioned at the time.
 The basic Ford Taunus 12 was offered only as a two-door saloon/sedan.
 The stripped down Taunus 12 nevertheless retailed at more than 10% less than the price of a Ford Taunus 12M.
 And for only forty marks extra, the buyer of the basic car could upgrade his gear-change mechanism to the coveted column-mounted device.

 Facelifts and upgrades

 In 1955 the Taunus 12M received its first facelift.
 The formerly split chrome grill was replaced by a simplified single piece grill.
-The prominent hemi-spherical globe design above the grill at this time remained in position, however.
+The prominent hemispherical globe design above the grill at this time remained in position, however.

 By now the base price for the Ford Taunus 12M had been reduced to below 6,000 Marks, and with incomes on the rise nationally the stripped down Ford Taunus 12 was quietly dropped from the range.